Argyrochosma fendleri: Taxonomy

 By the late 20th century, most authorities favored placement of Notholaena nivea and closely related ferns, including N. fendleri, either in Notholaena or Pellaea.
 Both Edwin Copeland and C. A. Weatherby suggested in the 1940s that this group of ferns might represent a distinct genus of its own.
 This was finally addressed in 1987 by Michael D. Windham, who was carrying out phylogenetic studies of these genera.
 He elevated Notholaena sect.
 Argyrochosma to become the genus Argyrochosma, and transferred this species to that genus as A. fendleri.
 In 2018, Maarten J. M. Christenhusz transferred the species to Hemionitis as H. engywookii (the epithet fendleri was preoccupied), as part of a program to consolidate the cheilanthoid ferns into that genus.
 The epithet refers to the gnome scientist Engywook in the novel The Neverending Story.

 Members of the genus Argyrochosma are commonly known as "false cloak ferns" or "silver ferns".
 "False cloak fern" refers to the historical placement of these species in the genus Notholaena.
 The name of that genus is derived from Greek, meaning "false cloak", referring to the fact that the sori are not covered by well-differentiated tissue of the leaf margin, and its species were commonly known as "cloak ferns".
 "Silver fern" is evidently derived from the name Argyrochosma, which means "silver mound" and refers to the white farina found on the underside of the leaves of most species.
 The common name Fendler's false cloak fern refers to the collector honored by the epithet.

 Phylogenetic studies have shown that A. fendleri forms an isolated clade, diverging at an early date from the other two clades of farina-bearing Argyrochosma.
 Its farina is chemically distinct from that of other Argyrochosma, and has a fairly consistent composition, principally flavonoids derived from naringenin and eriodictyol.

 Distribution and habitat

 Argyrochosma fendleri is known in the United States from New Mexico, Colorado, and the southeastern corner of Wyoming, and in Mexico from Sonora.

-It grows on rocky cliffs and slopes, particularly on granitic and igneous rocks, the only member of the genus to prefer this substrate.
+It grows on rocky cliffs and slopes, particularly on granitic and igneous rocks, the only member of the genus to prefer granite.
 It is found at an altitude from 1700 to 3000 m.

 Conservation

-Under the NatureServe conservation status system, A. dealbata is ranked as vulnerable (G3), but it is considered critically imperiled in Wyoming and vulnerable in Colorado.
+Under the NatureServe conservation status system, A. dealbata is ranked as vulnerable (G3), but it is considered critically imperiled (S1) in Wyoming and vulnerable (S3) in Colorado.